2. How the public interest disclosure scheme works

 2.3 The VI’s role

-The VI’s role within the PID Scheme includes:
+The VI’s role within the PID scheme includes:

 • receiving public interest disclosures about all other entities that are not required to be made to another entity under the PID Act, for the purposes of notifying those disclosures to IBAC for further review and investigation (where appropriate)